Topological Phase Transitions in a Constrained Two-Qubit Quantum Control Landscape

-\textit{Methods.---} CLPTs are a property of the control landscape and do not depend on the specific algorithm used to probe the landscape.
-We now generalize the concept of a control phase transition to include topological CLPTs, which occur as discontinuous changes in the topological invariants of the optimal level set $\{\mathrm{arg\,min}_sI_T[s]\}$ (Fig.~\ref{fig:intro}c).
 In this work, we focus on changes in the number of connected components $b_0{=}b_0(T){\in}\mathbb{N}$ (so-called $0^\text{th}$ Betti number).
-To detect topological transitions, we use the Langevin-Monte Carlo algorithm (LMC)~\cite{beato2024towards}, which we now briefly recap.
+To detect topological transitions, we use the Langevin-Monte Carlo algorithm (LMC)~\cite{beato2025toward}, which we now briefly recap.
 First, the time interval $[0,T]$ is divided in $L$ equidistant steps $\{t_1,\dots,t_L\}$ of length $\delta t {=} T/L$ (Fig.~\ref{fig:intro}a).
 LMC explores the control landscape using purely diffusive stochastic dynamics which updates the piecewise-constant protocol $s {=} (s(t_1),\dots,s(t_L))$.
-The optimization dynamics depends on two parameters: $\sigma$ sets the typical length of the local update $s_{n+1}(t) {=} s_n(t) {+} \xi(t)$ ($\xi(t)$: Gaussian-distributed random variable, with zero mean and variance $\sigma^2$); $\beta$ controls the Monte Carlo acceptance probability $e^{-\beta \Delta I_{n+1}}$ which depends on the infidelity increment $\Delta I_{n+1} {=} I(s_{n+1}) {-} I(s_{n})$ following the update.
+The optimization dynamics depends on two parameters: $\sigma$ sets the typical length of the local update $s_{n+1}(t) {=} s_n(t) {+} \xi(t)$ ($\xi(t)$ is a Gaussian-distributed random variable, with zero mean and variance $\sigma^2$); $\beta$ controls the Monte Carlo acceptance probability $e^{-\beta \Delta I_{n+1}}$ which depends on the infidelity increment $\Delta I_{n+1} {=} I(s_{n+1}) {-} I(s_{n})$ following the update.
 We then run $R$ independent LMC simulations, starting from different initial protocols.
 We collect $R$ independent sets, $\{\mathcal S_\alpha\}_{\alpha=1}^R$, each containing $M$ sampled protocols: $\mathcal S_\alpha{=}\{s_1^{\alpha},\dots,s_M^{\alpha}\}$.
-Between two sampled protocols, we wait for $\Delta n {=} 2^{14}$ LMC iterations, corresponding to $\Delta n L$ attempted local updates \cite{beato2024towards}.
-As $\beta$ is increased, the LMC dynamics approximates a continuous deformation (homotopy) of the protocol $s$ within the optimal level set.
+Between two sampled protocols, we wait for $\Delta n {=} 2^{14}$ LMC iterations, corresponding to $\Delta n L$ attempted local updates \cite{beato2025toward}.
+As $\beta$ is increased, the LMC dynamics approximates a continuous deformation (i.e., a homotopy) of the protocol $s$ within the optimal level set.
 In the limit $\beta{\to}\infty$, each LMC run is strictly confined to a single connected component after waiting for sufficiently many iterations.
-We extract information about the optimal level set by comparing properties of the independent sets $\{\mathcal S_\alpha\}$.
+We extract global information about the optimal level set by comparing properties of the independent sets $\{\mathcal S_\alpha\}$.

 First, we study the distance distribution between pairs of sets in $\{\mathcal S_\alpha\}$.
 The squared $L^2$-distance between two protocols $s_1,s_2{:}[0,T]{\to}[{-}1,1]$ is defined as $d^2(s_1,s_2){=}T^{-1}\int_0^T\dd t\,(s_1(t)-s_2(t))^2$.
 The \emph{average} distance $d_\text{avg}(\mathcal S_\alpha, \mathcal S_\beta)$ between two sets $\mathcal S_\alpha,\mathcal S_\beta$ is defined as